mauroAntonio60/BluemixTestDashboard/GetStartedJavaPostgresql/README.md

 You'll need [Git](https://git-scm.com/downloads), [Cloud Foundry CLI](https://github.com/cloudfoundry/cli#downloads), [Maven](https://maven.apache.org/download.cgi) and a Dedicated Bluemix - also you might want to test the environment with Public Bluemix: [Bluemix account](https://console.ng.bluemix.net/registration/).

 This application is based on the github.com/IBM-Bluemix/GetStartedJava.
+In addition for SQL and Java drivers I used: https://www.tutorialspoint.com/postgresql/postgresql_java.htm

 ## 1. Clone the sample app